dbonattoj/licornea_tools/docs/tools/vsrs/run_vsrs.md

 `vsrs_binary` is the VSRS executable to use.

-The [dataset parameters](../../data/dataset.html) must define the texture and depth files for the `vsrs` group.
-These files are the YUV disparity maps and textures.
+The [dataset parameters](../../data/dataset.html) must define the texture and depth (i.e. disparity) YUV files for the `vsrs` group.
 But it is not necessary for all the YUV files to exist already:
-This program automatically generated the YUV textures and/or disparity maps for left and/or right views, if they don't exist yet.
+This program automatically generates the YUV textures and/or disparity maps for left and/or right views, if they don't exist yet, the same way as [vsrs/export\_to\_vsrs](export_to_vsrs.html).

 2D view indices can be given in format `x,y` (without space).